Dave Considine

-Dave Considine (born March 29, 1952) is an American special education teacher and Democratic politician.
-He is a member of the Wisconsin State Assembly, representing Baraboo and the 81st Assembly district since 2015.
+David "Dave" Considine (born March 29, 1952) is a retired American special education teacher and Democratic politician from Baraboo, Wisconsin.
+He served five terms as a member of the Wisconsin State Assembly, representing Wisconsin's 81st Assembly district from 2015 to 2025.

 Biography

 Born in Janesville, Wisconsin, Considine grew up in North Prairie, Wisconsin, and graduated from Mukwonago High School.
 He received his bachelor's degree in education from University of Wisconsin–Whitewater and his masters in education from Viterbo University.
 He then taught school in the Baraboo School District for 29 years.
 On November 4, 2014, Considine was elected to the Wisconsin State Assembly and is a Democrat.

+On January 31, 2024, he announced he would not run for a sixth term in the Assembly and would retire at the end of the 106th Wisconsin Legislature.